ryanVincent/epic-journey-planner/README.md

 Plan your own epic cross country adventure with this open source gpx generator.

+## Features

+- Add / Remove / Rearrange / Move waypoints
+- Download GPX file of your route
+- Download and install as an app (via PWA)

 ## Demo

 [Click here](https://epic-journey-planner.herokuapp.com/) to see the app in action!